 I made Biscoff ice cream for the first time on the day my Biscoff shipment arrived.
 The spread was warm and liquid from from sitting outside on such a warm day and I immediately whisked it together with some cream and sugar and poured it into my ice cream maker.
 (This all happened before I even finished opening the other packages!)

-The ice cream was so popular in my house, I have already made it a couple more times.
-With the abundance of new ice cream ideas flying through my mind these days, that says a lot.
 My youngest son calls this “cookie ice cream” and he’s right.
 It tastes just like creamy, frozen Biscoff cookies.

 Biscoff Banana Split Ice Cream Sundaes was an idea that I just couldn’t get out of my head.
 I loved the bananas with the Biscoff in the Biscoff Banana Bread Baked Oatmeal, so I layered the ice cream with fresh bananas and hot fudge sauce and made myself one heck of an afternoon snack.
 Sometimes, I just LOVE nap times!